 What Is Soil pH?

 Before we get into how to acidify your soil, let’s take a look at what soil pH is.

-pH is a measurement of how alkaline or how acidic your soil is.
-The scale ranges from 0-14 with 7 being neutral.
+Soil pH is a measurement of how alkaline or how acidic your soil is.
+The scale ranges from 0 to 14 with 7 being neutral.
 The closer the number gets to 14 as you raise the pH, the more alkaline your soil is.
 The closer it gets to 0, the more acidic it is.

-Most plants, including common garden vegetables, grow well in a pH range of 6-7.5, which would be slightly acidic to slightly alkaline.
-However, certain plants need a pH of 4.5-5.5 in order to be healthy.
+Most plants, including common garden vegetables, grow well in a soil pH range of 6-7.5, which would be slightly acidic to slightly alkaline.
+However, certain plants need a soil pH of 4.5-5.5 in order to be healthy.

 The pH scale ranges from 0 to 14.
-Most ornamental and edible plants will happily grow in a pH close to neutral, but certain plants (like blueberry bushes) thrive on acidity.
+Most ornamental and edible plants will happily grow in a soil pH close to neutral, but certain plants (like blueberry bushes) thrive on acidity.

 If you have an alkaline soil of 7+, you’ll need to amend it to make it acidic.
 Even a slightly acidic soil in the range of 5.5-7 will need some adjusting to get it below 5.5.
-Keep in mind that the more alkaline you soil is, the more work it will be to amend.
+Keep in mind that the more alkalinity there is in your soil, the more work it will be to amend.

 Which Plants Need Acidic Soil?